 See the Technical Specifications below for more details about the connectors used by 1010music products.

-If your device isn’t listed above, how can you tell if the stereo minijack connector on your MIDI device is compatible?
+If your device isn’t listed above, how can you tell if the mini TRS audio jack connector on your MIDI device is compatible?
 Compare the technical specifications below with those provided with the external device, or just try it out.
 Either it will work or it won’t.
 Attempting to connect with incompatible cables should not damage devices designed in accordance with the MIDI spec.

-1010music uses the following mapping.
-The diagram to the right shows the numbering of the pins on a MIDI connector and the labels of the connection components of a stereo minijack.
-1010music products are compatible with cables that use the following mapping of MIDI signals between female MIDI connectors and stereo minijacks:
+1010music modules introduced in 2019 or earlier and the 1010music blackbox use the following mapping.
+The diagram to the right shows the numbering of the pins on a MIDI connector and labels the connection components of a mini TRS audio jack.
+Older 1010music products are compatible with cables that use the following mapping of MIDI signals between female MIDI connectors and mini TRS audio jacks:

-You can learn more about the state of the industry for MIDI stereo minijack connectors at The MIDI Association website.
+You can learn more about the state of the industry for MIDI mini TRS audio jack connectors at The MIDI Association website.